 If you want to escape fuzzy ads without the need of skipping them, then you might want to start using DuckDuckGo which praises itself as "The only search engine that doesn't track your search results."

 It's an excellent interface that completely respects your privacy and doesn't store any personalized data.
 You might want to try searching for your next holiday destination without being bombarded by Makemytrip ads.
 However, let me remind you there are still display ads on DuckDuckGo – but not the peculiar ones.

 Moreover, it is known for a cleaner interface, making it easier for users to navigate on a single search page.
 Daily average searches as of May 2021 stood up to 95.81 million users, and it's gradually growing over the past three months.

 Ask.com has an entirely different interface in comparison with other search engines.
 The mechanism is not similar to the standard search engines like Yahoo or Bing.
 You can undoubtedly call it distinct due to its Q/A format.

 If you're looking to capture the attention of modest users, then try strategies tailored to Ask.com.
 The average traffic rate is also concrete to consider for web engagement.
 The algorithm is unique that advocates expertise based on subject popularity.
 Further, it answers your visitor's questions in a familiar tone giving it an 'intelligent answers' feel.

 Now that you're aware of the top web search engines globally, it is time for you to optimize these online opportunities.
 The most popular dominants among them are Google, Bing, and Yahoo, capturing the vital market share by engaging millions of users on each.

 However, it is good if you're willing to diversify your online sources to reach your ideal target audiences.
-I would suggest you consider better search engine than Google while framing your new SEO strategies.
+I would suggest you consider a better search engine than Google while framing your new SEO services.
 Maybe your team will be better at analyzing the Bing or Yahoo algorithm and could manage to hold the revised position in the SERP.